 Once you are hired, if you have any concerns about the legitimacy of the company or believe the work environment to be unsafe, contact the Department of Labor.

-If you are, then it is strongly encouraged that you speak to a member at the Office of International Student Services regarding work authorization in the United States.
+If you are an international student, it is strongly recommended that you speak to a member at the Office of International Student Services regarding work authorization in the United States.

 Milano School Career Services